Age-Defying Face Recognition with Transformer-Enhanced Loss: Method

+Here, $T_{N_c} \in \mathbb{R}^{S_\text{f} \times D_\text{f}}$.
 We compute the mean along the sequence length (Eq. \ref{eq_v_4}, \ref{eq_v_5}) and transform into the embedding size of $N_c$ matrix using a linear layer (Eq. \ref{eq_v_6}) without any additional settings of activation or dropout.
 Here $N_c$ is the number of classes required in the classification task.

-The output of Eq. \ref{eq_v_2} generated from branch-1, is forwarded to the standard metric loss (Eq. \ref{eq_v_7}).
-This is the standard procedure for generating embedding for metric learning problems.
-The embedding for the metric learning problem is generated in branch-1 only, and we evaluate all the validation datasets on this embedding $O_{\varepsilon}$.
-We can use any existing metric loss, for instance, CosFace loss \cite{cosface}, ArcFace loss \cite{arcface}, and AdaFace loss \cite{adaface}.
-We aim to enhance the network using the transformer loss, along with the standard metric losses.
+The output of Eq. \ref{eq_v_2} ($O_\varepsilon$) generated from branch-1, is forwarded to the standard metric loss (Eq. \ref{eq_v_7}).
+This is the standard procedure for generating the final linear layer $O_{NC}$ for metric learning problems.
+Here, $O_{N_c} \in \mathbb{R}^{S_\text{f} \times D_\text{f}}$.
+We can use any existing metric loss, for instance, CosFace loss \cite{cosface}, ArcFace loss \cite{arcface}.